-Eva Stachniak is the award-winning and internationally bestselling author of four novels.
+Eva Stachniak is an award-winning and internationally bestselling author of five novels.
 The Winter Palace was a Globe and Mail Best Book of the Year and made The Washington Post’s most notable fiction list in 2012.

 She holds a PhD in literature from McGill University.